mishapaauw/shiny-arabidopsis/README.md

 # Shiny Arabidopsis

 Building a shiny app to visualize Arabidopsis chromosomes and annotations.
-This repo acts as practice to develop a GWAS results visualization dashboard.
+Ultimately, I want to develop a GWAS results visualization dashboard.
 The idea is to visualize a manhattan plot of significant kmers, which you can use to zoom in to a region of interest in a genome browser.

 ## igvShiny